-6. Comments on Proposed Decision
+Comments on Proposed Decision

 The proposed decision of the Commissioner in this matter was mailed to the parties in accordance with Section 311 of the Public Utilities Code and comments were allowed under Rule 14.3 of the Commission's Rules of Practice and Procedure.
-Comments were filed on , and reply comments were filed on by
+Tesla, Sunrun, CSE, CESA, CALSSA and, PG&E, SoCalGas and SCE (Joint investor-owned utilities or IOUs) filed comments on October 6, 2020.
+No party filed reply comments.